MyersGroup/MyersGroup.github.io/people.md

 <span class="image left"><img src="images/lino.jpg" /></span>

-I am a DPhil student in the Genomic Medicine and Statistics programme supervised by Profs.
-Simon Myers and Pier Palamara.
+I am a DPhil student in the Genomic Medicine and Statistics programme.
 My research focuses on the portability of GWAS associations and polygenic risk score performance across populations.
 Prior to starting my DPhil, I completed an MSc in statistics at the University of Edinburgh.

 [lino.ferreira@well.ox.ac.uk](mailto:lino.ferreira@well.ox.ac.uk)